Research

 Biogeography of marine communities

 Most species are small.
 The nature of this bias and its causes and ramifications have been studied in an evolutionary context for decades.
 But we carried out a major study which was one of the first to focus instead on the community level, asking how diversity-versus-body mass relationships can be explained for geographically delineated but taxon-inclusive assemblages, i.e. all the species in a region?
 Specifically, we asked how diversity is distributed across an axis of body size in the world’s continental shelf seas.
 We defined and used the “diversity spectrum” to describe how diversity varies with body size – this is a species analogue of the classic abundance/size spectrum of individuals.
-We produced a state-of-the-art unified theoretical and empirical synthesis (Reuman et al, 2014, J Anim Ecol; see also this commentary).
+We produced a state-of-the-art unified theoretical and empirical synthesis (Reuman et al, 2014, J Anim Ecol; see also this commentary, Extracting order from elegant chaos: implications of the marine diversity spectrum).
 Several theoretical predictions were borne out by our global empirical analysis.
 For instance, fewer large species per small species were predicted (and were found) in colder and larger regions.

 Figure 1: Diversity spectrum slopes in the world’s Large Marine Ecosystems (LMEs).
 More negative slopes mean fewer large species per small species.
 For instance, slope -0.5 means a 10-fold reduction in diversity for each 100-fold increase in mass; slope -0.1 means only a 1.6-fold reduction for the same increase in mass.
 LMEs for which insufficient data were available to perform fits or for which diversity spectra are nonlinear are cross hatched.
 Data were from the asymptotic mass range 1 to 1000kg.
 Figure taken from Reuman et al, 2014, J Anim Ecol.